dbrattli/Expression/README.md

     fully compatible with Python iterables.
   - **FrozenList** - a frozen and immutable list type.
   - **Map** - a frozen and immutable dictionary type.
-- **Effects**: - light weight computational expressions for Python.
+- **Effects**: - lightweight computational expressions for Python.
 This is actually amazing stuff.
   - **option** - an optional world for working with optional values.
   - **result** - an error handling world for working with result values.